moorepants/dissertation/extensions.rst

 =======

-After I had derived the Whipple model, it was natural to start thinking about extending it to understand various other phenomna.
+After I had derived the Whipple model, it was natural to start thinking about extending it to understand various other phenomena.
 It turned out that one of Mont's former students, David de Lorenzo, had worked on adding rider biomechanical degrees of freedom to the Whipple model in the early 90's, submitted the work to Vehicle System Dynamics, gotten a scathing review, and